-When faculty lines become available either through the allocation of new lines by the university or through retirements, resignations, or non-reappointments, the Provost will pool these lines and invite departments to submit requests for lines based on the department faculty's shared vision of program priorities.
-The Provost will allocate lines to departments (or programs) based on a combination of the program priorities articulated by the department, the Provost's line allocation model (includes ratios of FTEs to faculty in the department's majors, seat efficiency in the department's courses), and other college and university priorities.
+Faculty lines become available through the allocation of new lines by the university or through retirements, resignations, or non-reappointments.
+The Provost will pool these lines and invite departments to submit requests for lines based on the department faculty's shared vision of program priorities.
+The Provost will allocate lines based on a combination of the program priorities articulated by the department, the Provost's line allocation model (includes ratios of FTEs to faculty in the department's majors, seat efficiency in the department's courses), and other college and university priorities.

-When lines are allocated and searches authorized (typically once a year, in late spring or early summer), departments will follow the protocol outlined in this document (and their department policies, if applicable) to bring their searches to a successful conclusion.
+Lines are typically allocated and searches authorized once a year, in late spring or early summer.
+Departments need to follow the protocol outlined in this document (and their department/program policies, if applicable) to bring their searches to a successful conclusion.

-The chairperson is the party ultimately responsible for conducting the search and hiring process within the department, though that responsibility can be shared with members of the department P&B and/or a departmental search committee or other parties as the Provost deems appropriate.
-For instance, some department bylaws address search committee composition and processes, some have separate documents that describe and guide faculty searches (e.g., Appendix D).
-All search committee members must participate in a charging meeting and training on best practices in faculty searches and hiring).
-All department faculty members should have the opportunity to engage with finalists (e.g., during an on-campus interview).
-See Appendix A for a flow chart that gives an overview of the hiring process, which is covered in detail below.
+The chairperson is the party ultimately responsible for conducting the search and hiring process within a department, though that responsibility can be shared with members of the department P&B and/or a departmental or program search committee or other parties as the Provost deems appropriate.
+For instance, some department or program bylaws address search committee composition and processes, some have separate documents that describe and guide faculty searches (e.g., Appendix C).
+All search committee members must participate in a charge meeting and training on best practices in faculty searches and hiring.
+All department faculty members should have the opportunity to engage with finalists (e.g., during an oncampus interview).
+Please see Table 1 on the next page for a checklist and flow chart overview of steps in the hiring process, which are described in detail in the pages that follow.